yarisvt/tyk-docs/tyk-docs/content/security/tls-and-ssl/mutual-tls.md

 Select **Strip Authorization Data** to strip any authorization data from your API requests.

-Be aware that Mutual TLS authorisation has special treatment because it is not "authentication" and does not provide any identifying functionality, like keys, so you need to mix it with another authentication modes options like **Auth Key** or **Keyless**.
+Be aware that mutual TLS authorisation has special treatment because it is not "authentication" and does not provide any identifying functionality, like keys, so you need to mix it with another authentication modes options like **Auth Key** or **Keyless**.
 On the dashboard, you need to choose **Use multiple auth mechanism** in the **Authentication mode** drop-down, where you should select **Mutual TLS** and another option which suits your use-case.

 ### <a name="fallback-http-authorisation"></a> Fallback to HTTP Authorisation
 The TLS protocol has no access to the HTTP payload and works on the lower level; thus the only information we have at the TLS handshake level is the domain.
 In fact, even a domain is not included into a TLS handshake by default, but there is TLS extension called SNI (Server Name Indication)